 (x) Contracting officer’s email address.

-(3) The Board’s report shall describe the action taken to resolve the audit and identify attendees and their role in the process, such as the contracting officer.
+(3) The Board’s report shall describe the action taken to resolve the audit and identify attendees and their role in the process, such as the Contracting officer.

 5142.190-5 Processing Audit Findings.

 (a) Resolution Status.
-The contracting officer shall update the audit CAFU record to resolution status when the written pre-negotiation objective memorandum is approved.
-For audit reports covering CAS noncompliances, resolution is achieved when the contracting officer issues a notice of potential noncompliance to the contractor.
-For audit reports covering business systems, resolution is achieved when the contracting officer notifies the contractor in writing of the initial determination.
+The Contracting officer shall update the audit CAFU record to resolution status when the written pre-negotiation objective memorandum is approved.
+For audit reports covering CAS noncompliances, resolution is achieved when the Contracting officer issues a notice of potential noncompliance to the contractor.
+For audit reports covering business systems, resolution is achieved when the Contracting officer notifies the contractor in writing of the initial determination.

 (b) Disposition Status.
-The contracting officer shall provide a copy of the post-negotiation memorandum to the DCAA auditor and other affected government offices, as applicable.
+The Contracting officer shall provide a copy of the post-negotiation memorandum to the DCAA auditor and other affected government offices, as applicable.
 The contracting officer shall update the audit CAFU record to disposition status when the written post-negotiation memorandum is approved and one of the following actions occurs:

-(1) The contracting officer notifies the contractor in writing of the final determination covering business systems findings and recommendations.
+(1) The Contracting officer notifies the contractor in writing of the final determination covering business systems findings and recommendations.

-(2) The contracting officer negotiates a settlement covering all audit issues with the contractor (including corporate or home office allocations) and executes any required contracting action (e.g. indirect rate agreement).
+(2) The Contracting officer negotiates a settlement covering all audit issues with the contractor (including corporate or home office allocations) and executes any required contracting action (e.g. indirect rate agreement).

-(3) The contracting officer issues a final determination/decision on a CAS noncompliance audit or other matter pursuant to the disputes clause.
-The contracting officer must reinstate the audit report as an open report (“in litigation status”) if the contractor appeals to:
+(3) The Contracting officer issues a final determination/decision on a CAS noncompliance audit or other matter pursuant to the disputes clause.
+The Contracting officer must reinstate the audit report as an open report (“in litigation status”) if the contractor appeals to:

 (i) The Armed Services Board of Contract Appeals (ASBCA) within 90 days, or